- What does Apple mean sexually?

 The classical Greek word μήλον (mēlon), or dialectal μᾶλον (mālon), now a loanword in English as melon, meant tree fruit in general, but was borrowed into Latin as mālum, meaning ‘apple’.

 The apple as symbol of sexual seduction has sometimes been used to imply sexuality between men, possibly in an ironic vein..

-What is the Garden of Eden called today?
+What is the fruit of death?

 What is the name of the forbidden fruit?